FROZEN

 This is Jill’s (Chatham Hill Winery owner) favorite.

-CAROLINA POMEGRANATE BEACH BOMB
+SWEET CAROLINA POMEGRANATE BEACH BOMB

-A stunning presentation of a delicious new cocktail made with
+A stunning presentation of a delicious new cocktail made with Sweet

-Sweet Carolina Fruit Infused Pomegranate Wine.
+Carolina Fruit Infused Pomegranate Wine.

 The perfect drink for the perfect evening at any time of year.